- ACRONYMS

 - Longer duration of pain

-- Fear avoidance of physical activity
+- Fear/avoidance of physical activity

 - Disc disease

-- In one review, 60% of patients with disc disease had a marked decrease in leg and back pain by 2 months.
-At one year, 20 - 30% of patients still had back and/or leg pain.
-[30]
+- Most people who experience disc disease symptoms recover in 3 - 5 months.
+In one review, 60% of patients with disc disease had a marked decrease in leg and back pain by 2 months.
+At one year, pain persisted in 20 - 30% of patients.
+[30] In another study, 36% of patients with sciatica showed major improvement in 2 weeks, and 73% showed reasonable to major improvement after 12 weeks.
+[29]

 - Spinal stenosis

 - A study in the journal Spine followed 49 patients with spinal stenosis for 3 years.
-Patients were given aggressive nonsurgical treatment (steroids injections, physical therapy, medications)
+Patients were given aggressive nonsurgical treatment (e.g., steroid injections, physical therapy, medications).
+After an average follow-up of 33 months, the following was seen:

 - Vertebral compression fractures

-- TREATMENT | Nonspecific LBP
+TREATMENT | Nonspecific LBP

 - Overview